mould survey update

 • All residents can ask the Golden Lane Estate office for an oil-filled radiator in exchange for a fan heater.
 However, there is a waiting list due to a shortage of supplies

-• Let your elected members know if you have difficulty getting assistance to remove black mould
+• Let your elected Members know if you have difficulty getting assistance to remove black mould

 After the inquest into the two-year-old Awaab Ishak’s death in 2020 there has been a heightened awareness and understandable concern about the long term effects of black mould.
 The housing ombudsman called for landlords to stop blaming tenants’ laundry, cooking and other ‘lifestyle’ issues for mould.

 The government has recognised the need to strengthen tenants’ rights and will be introducing a bill to parliament.
-To create Awaab’s law, the government has tabled amendments to the social housing regulation bill.
+To create Awaab’s Law, the government has tabled amendments to the social housing regulation bill.
 A consultation would be launched this year to set the timeframes within which landlords will have to act to investigate hazards and make repairs.
 The new rules will form part of the tenancy agreement, so tenants can hold landlords to account by law if they fail to provide a decent home.

 • The survey confirms that Stanley Cohen and Crescent are in urgent need of new windows to bring homes up to a decent standard